robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbsingletokenpaymentterminalstore/write/recordpaymentfrom.md

 **Records newly contributed tokens to a project.**

-_Mint's the project's tokens according to values provided by a configured data source.
+_Mints the project's tokens according to values provided by a configured data source.
 If no data source is configured, mints tokens proportional to the amount of the contribution._

 _The msg.sender must be an [`IJBSingleTokenPaymentTerminal`](/dev/api/v2/interfaces/ijbpaymentterminal.md).
 The amount specified in the params is in terms of the msg.sender's tokens._